10th November 2017

 “It’s about culture for me – and what the fox represents is huge.
 It meant so much to me and all of the players when I started at the club like David Gower, Jonathan Agnew, James Whitaker, Peter Willey, Les Taylor, Chris Lewis, Phillip DeFreitas and Lloyd Tennant.
 These guys were passionate and when we lost, it really hurt.

-“I still clearly remember when we lost down here after a three-year unbeaten run at home.
-We lost on a dodgy wicket, I think it was against Sussex, and we were all absolutely distraught.
+“I still clearly remember when we lost down here after a long unbeaten run at home, we hadn’t lost for about four years.
+We lost on a dodgy wicket, I think it was against Derbyshire, and we were all absolutely distraught.